swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 rm also has a **-r** (recursive) flag. to get rid of a directory and all of its contents you could use rm -r, but be careful, it will bite you. (with great power comes great responsibility)

+# DataSet

+**Our data set: Cochlear Implants**

+A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of hearing.
+More than a quarter of a million people have them, but there is still no widely-accepted benchmark to measure their effectiveness.
+In order to establish a baseline for such a benchmark, our supervisor got teenagers with CIs to listen to audio files on their computer and
+report:

+1.  the quietest sound they could hear
+2.  the lowest and highest tones they could hear
+3.  the narrowest range of frequencies they could discriminate

+To participate, subjects attended our laboratory and one of our lab techs played an audio sample, and recorded their data - when they first heard the sound, or first heard a difference in the sound.
+Each set of test results were written out to a text file, one set per file.
+Each participant has a unique subject ID, and a made-up subject name.
+Each experiment has a unique experiment ID.
+The experiment has collected 351 files so far.

+## less
+Less allows you to view the contents of a text file Lets use it to look at ex_data.txt

+    less ex_data.txt

+The data is a bit of a mess!
+* inconsistent file names, there
+* extraneous "NOTES" files
+* data is spread across many directories.

+We are going to use shell commands to get this data into shape.
+By the end we would like to:

+1. Put all of the data into one directory called "alldata"

+2. Have all of the data files in there, and ensure that every file has a ".txt" extension

+3. Get rid of the extraneous "NOTES" files

+If we can get through this example in the available time, we will move onto more advanced shell topics...

+## Wildcards

+Navigate to the `~/boot-camps/shell/data/THOMAS` directory.
+This directory contains our hearing test data for THOMAS.
+If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
+By default, `ls` lists all of the files in a given directory.
+The `*` character is a shortcut for "everything".
+Thus, if you enter `ls *`, you will see all of the contents of a given directory.
+Now try this command:

+    ls *1

+This lists every file that ends with a `1`.
+This command:

+    ls /usr/bin/*.sh

+Lists every file in `/usr/bin` that ends in the characters `.sh`.
+And this command:

+    ls *4*1

+lists every file in the current directory which
+* contains the number `4`
+* ends with the number `1`
+There are four such files: `0241`,`0341`, `0431`, and `0481`.

+So how does this actually work?
+Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
+In this case, it identified four such files.
+Then, it replaced the `*4*1` with the list of files, separated by spaces.
+In other the two commands:

+    ls *4*1
+    ls 0241 0341 0431 0481

+are exactly identical.
+The `ls` command cannot tell the difference between these two things.

+* * * *
+### ExerciseOne

+Do each of the following using a single `ls` command without navigating to a different directory.

+1. List all of the files in `/bin` that contain the letter `a`
+2. List all of the files in `/bin` that contain the letter `a` or the letter `b`
+3. List all of the files in `/bin` that contain the letter `a` AND the letter `b`

+* * * *